cirelledo-csa/cdk-lib/Readme.md

   }
 ```

-## package.json in review
+## scriptes section of package.json in review

-might look something like:
+may look something like:

 ```
   "scripts": {